Traces on Module Categories over Fusion Categories: Module Traces

 These examples motivate the following definition. \begin{definition} Let $\Cat{C}$ be a fusion category with pivotal structure $a$ and $\CM$ a module category.
 The pair $(a, \CM)$ is called matched if there exists a $\Cat{C}$-module trace on $\CM$.
 A pivotal structure for $\Cat{C}$ that is matched with all module categories is called flexible. \end{definition} In Proposition \ref{proposition:pseudo-unitary} we will show that a pseudo-unitary $\Cat{C}$ admits a flexible pivotal structure that is also spherical.
 It has been conjectured in \cite{ENOfus} that all fusion categories admit a pivotal structure.
 The theory of module traces raises the following refinements of this question.

-\begin{itemize} \item Given a fusion category $\Cat{C}$ and an indecomposable module category $\CM$, is there a pivotal structure $a$ on $\Cat{C}$, such that the pair $(a, \CM)$ is matched? \item Does every (modular) fusion categories exhibit a flexible pivotal structure and is it unique? \item Is every flexible pivotal structure spherical? \end{itemize}
+\begin{enumerate}[(1)] \item Given a fusion category $\Cat{C}$ and an indecomposable module category $\CM$, is there a pivotal structure $a$ on $\Cat{C}$, such that the pair $(a, \CM)$ is matched? \item Does every (modular) fusion categories exhibit a flexible pivotal structure and is it unique? \item Is every flexible pivotal structure spherical? \end{enumerate}

+After the publication of this article, we realized that there are rather immediate answers to the questions and we are grateful to Pavel Etingof for sharing his answers to the questions and his approach to question (1), which reduces the questions above to the conjecture \cite{EGNObook} that also every multi-fusion category (with possibly non-simple unit) has a pivotal structure:

+\begin{enumerate}[(1)] \item (P. Etingof \cite{EEigenval}) We can consider the multi-fusion category $\Cat{D}=\End_{\Cat{C}}(\CC \oplus \CM)$.
+It is immediate that a pivotal structure on $\Cat{D}$ gives a pivotal structure on $\Cat{C}$ and via the left trace on $\Cat{D}$ restricted to $\Cat{M}$ a module trace on $\CM$. \item Every fusion category $\Cat{C}$ has finitely many indecomposable module categories $\CMi$, $i \in \{1, \ldots, n\}$ up to equivalence \cite{Ostrik}.
+Thus we can consider the multi-fusion category

+and a pivotal structure on $\Cat{D}$ gives a pivotal structure on $\Cat{C}$ that is matched to all $\CMi$, thus it is flexible.

+Let $p$ be prime.
+Any pivotal structure on $\Cat{C}=\Vect_{\Z_{p}}^{\omega}$ with non-trivial 3-cocycle $\omega$ is flexible: It follows from the Example \ref{example:finite-G} that the only indecomposable module category over $\Cat{C}$ is $\Cat{C}$ itself which has a module trace for every pivotal structure on $\Cat{C}$.
+Thus the uniqueness part of the question (2) above fails, as e.g. $\Vect_{\Z_{2}}^{\omega}$ has already two flexible pivotal structures and is even modular.

+\item In the case $\Vect_{\Z_{3}}^{\omega}$ with non-trivial 3-cocycle $\omega$ there exist non-spherical pivotal structures which are flexible by the answer (2) above, so the answer to question (3) is negative. \end{enumerate}